Recusal: History

 Judicial disqualification laws existed in Roman law and early Jewish law, which disqualified judges from serving on cases of family, friends or enemies.

 Civil law countries still have significant disqualification privileges, whereas common law countries, such as England, went in a different direction where recusal was required less often.
 This included the United States, which inherited a system where only judges with a direct financial interest in a case had to recuse themselves.

 Potential grounds for recusal

+Section (a) of the Federal Recusal Statute (28 U.S. Code § 455 - Disqualification of justice, judge, or magistrate judge) states that “Any justice, judge, or magistrate judge of the United States shall disqualify himself in any proceeding in which his impartiality might reasonably be questioned.”
+These threats to impartiality can take many forms, including, but not limited to, those that are listed below.

 Conflict of interest

 A conflict of interest occurs when an individual's duties and responsibilities are in opposition to their personal or financial interests.
 For example, US Department of Interior employees should recuse themselves if their decisions could have a direct and predictable effect on their financial interests or those of their family members or close associates.
 However, even in cases where the conflict does not mandate recusal under the Code of Ethics, public officials might still choose to recuse themselves voluntarily to avoid any appearance of bias or impropriety.
 This also applies to cases when Federal Judges have close personal or professional relationships with attorneys or other parties involved in the case.

 The presence of financial interests that could be affected by the outcome of a case is another critical reason for recusal.
 For U.S. federal judges, this includes any ownership of legal or equitable interests, no matter how small, or relationships such as director or adviser in the affairs of a party.
 The Due Process clauses of the United States Constitution, for example, explicitly require judges to recuse themselves from cases where they have a financial interest in the outcome.